ESIC Eligibility Dilemma: Can an Employee Continue ESI After a Salary Increase?

 vikas.sharma890@gmail.com

-Your employee has already exceeded the limit of the gross amount of ESI, which is ₹15,000 per month, but still, he wants medical benefits.
+Your employee has already exceeded the limit of the gross amount for ESI, which is ₹15,000 per month, but still, he wants medical benefits.
 This is an opportunity for you to prove yourself and convince him as per the ESI Act.

-Prove yourself as a mature and experienced HR professional.
 Do one thing: ask management for a Group Insurance Policy, which will be beneficial for all employees covered under the policy.
 Your employees will surely appreciate you.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute